 NACL Theatre continues its collaboration with scientists on urgent, contemporary subject matters.
 Scheduled to premiere in 2018, our latest art-science project focuses on depression.
 Neuroscientist, Dr. Allison C. Waters (a collaborator on STRUCK) and Tannis Kowalchuk are currently devising a new form of live performance: blending the art of experimental theatre with an academic lecture, to convey results of their scientific investigation on emotion and the brain.
-A co-production with Hurleyville Arts Center.
+A co-production with Hurleyville Arts Centre.

 Courage is an immersive walking journey inside an imagined refugee camp occupied by stilt-patrolling soldiers, and populated by a host of characters that engage the audience along the way.
 Courage is based on Bertolt Brecht’s 1939 anti-war classic Mother Courage and Her Children, written in response to the devastating rise of fascism in Europe.
 This NACL musical spectacular tells the story of a mother searching for her lost son, as she advocates for empathy and compassion in an era of fear, displacement, and crisis.

 Beginning in the summer of 2013, NACL lead a team of artists, scientists, local leaders, and laypeople in creating The Weather Project, a community-wide theatre, art, and science project about the weather, ourlives, our local history, our environment, and our current climate.
 The first phase of the project culminated in a spectacular outdoor pageant in August 2014, and was followed by a second touring phase which concluded in August 2015.
 (Photo by Brian Caiazza)